alexzzkk/mbd-bl-bidw/Session 07/README.md

 ### I don't want to use a GUI for ETL.
 Any options?

 Yes.
 Check the following links: [1](https://github.com/pawl/awesome-etl) and [2](https://github.com/pditommaso/awesome-pipeline).

+### Do we need integration services beyond Business Intelligence?

+Yes.
+Review this interesting discussion about the topic in Netflix: [Delta: A Data Synchronization and Enrichment Platform](https://medium.com/netflix-techblog/delta-a-data-synchronization-and-enrichment-platform-e82c36a79aee).

 ## References